Dylpickle912/rocket-lab-usa-technical-assessment/README.md

 # Caveats and Potential Downfalls
 - With enough data and children, the visual hierarchy would squeeze onto the right side and run out of room.
+- The only potential downfall might be with the path search, but I believe I have handled all use cases properly within my own testing

 # What I Would Do Differently in a Production Environment
-- I would definitely change the seed data structure to be more relational that way fields are known and data can be displayed better.
+- I would change the seed data structure to be more relational that way fields are known and data can be displayed more efficiently
-- I would plan out the UI better to make it more easily accessable and appealing to the user
+- I would plan out the UI better to make it more easily accessible and appealing to the user
 - I believe using a real database and API would alleviate most of the complexity around the CRUD functionality.
 This would also assist with the creation of paths within the data hierarchy